 Type: Since cabinets get used a lot and need to be wiped down on a regular basis, it’s best to get semi-gloss or high gloss.
 I bought Pro-Classic in semi-gloss, so it wasn’t too shiny.

 Color: I wanted white.
 Not cream white or yellow white or gray white, but a pure, clean white.
 I looked online for colors I liked and ended up with Snowbound from Sherwin Williams.
 I’m happy with the way it turned out… it reminds of milk for some reason.
+I also hired these Grande Prairie Painters to help with my home painting project.

 1. Clean the cabinets.